wyc/wycd.net/posts/2017-05-19-fixing-freebsd-networking-on-digital-ocean.md

 ---
 title: Fixing FreeBSD Networking on Digital Ocean
 tags: freebsd, bsd, cloud
+description: Bringing an old FreeBSD installation up to date and fixing the network-breaking changes.
 ---

 I decided it was time to update my FreeBSD Digital Ocean droplet from the